capitalone/slackbot-destroyer/README.md

 1. Log on to the AWS Console and navigate to the [S3 service](https://s3.console.aws.amazon.com/s3/home?region=us-east-1#).
 2. Click on 'Create bucket', and choose a name for your bucket.
 This value will go in the `AWS_BUCKET_NAME` environment variable in your Heroku settings.
 3. You don't need to change any other settings, so just keep clicking next to the 'Review' section, then click 'Create bucket'.
-4. You will need to create an IAM user and role for Slackbot Destroyer on the [IAM page](https://console.aws.amazon.com/iam/home?region=us-east-1#).
+4. You will need to create an IAM user and policy for Slackbot Destroyer on the [IAM page](https://console.aws.amazon.com/iam/home?region=us-east-1#).
 5. First, click on 'Policies' in the sidebar, then 'Create policy'.
 We're going to create a policy that will give the user read and write access to ONLY the S3 bucket we just created.
 6. Click on the JSON tab in the policy editor and paste in the following:
   ```javascript